 Getting a few employees in line with your company’s vision and way of doing things can seem easy enough, but as your startup scales, you risk losing control over how information is passed down to new hires.
 The nature of busy startups is that during times of mass hiring and scaling up, there is often little time to have conversations about company policies and culture.
 Having all of your policies and company details document is key to ensuring everyone is on the same page.
 It’s also a great opportunity for small business owners to think about what kind of company you want to grow your enterprise into.

 Many small businesses wing it when it comes to “HR” policies, addressing items as they come up on a case-by-case basis.
 This might work for a while, but chances are you’ll run into trouble eventually.
 Implementing consistent policies across the whole company is key, especially for a small team.
 If policies differ from one employee to another, it can be perceived as unfair or unequal treatment and lead to some disgruntled employees.
 Having policies documented and communicated to everyone ensures that everyone will be treated fairly and equally when it comes to things like leave, vacation, company rules, etc.

 No HR Department?
 No Problem.

 One day your growing startup may have a dedicated human resources point-person or even an entire HR department – but for most startups and small businesses, that HR team is non-existent.
 Fortunately you don’t need an HR department or even a lawyer to create a simple employee handbook for small businesses.
-Online templates and applications are readily available, allowing even the busiest entrepreneurs with no HR or legal expertise to create beautiful and compliant employee handbooks and company policy documents.
+Online handbook templates and handbook creation software like Airmason are readily available, allowing even the busiest entrepreneurs with no HR or legal expertise to create beautiful and compliant employee handbooks and company policy documents.